U.S. Water Supply and Distribution Factsheet

 - Water Finance and Management (2017) “Bluefield: CAPEX for Pipe Suppliers to Hit $300 Billion Over Next Decade.”

-- American Society of Civil Engineers (2017) 2017 Infrastructure Report Card: Drinking Water.
+- American Society of Civil Engineers (2021) 2021 Report Card For Americas Infrastructure.

 - Tripathi, M. (2007) Life-Cycle Energy and Emissions for Municipal Water and Wastewater Services: Case-Studies of Treatment Plants in US.